foundersandcoders/Node-Shell-Workshop/LESSON2.md

 #### Task

-Inside `append.js` modify your cat command so that you can give it the following arguments
+Inside `append.js` modify your `cat` command from the first exercise so that you can give it the following arguments

 ```
 node append.js read.extension >> write.extension